tom-clik/markdown/README.md

 ## 2. Helper components

 Now install the helper components to a component path.
-Best is to have a common library folder set as an additional resource to look for components.
-Alternatively set up a mapping for coldsoup and .
+Best is to have a common library folder set as an additional resource to look for components in that folder and sub folders.

 ### 2.1 ColdSoup